-Any actual or prospective bidder - who is aggrieved in connection with the project documents, or award of a capital improvement contract has the right to protest to the Construction Administrator, or the Agency purchasing official of the Agency that prepared the bid.
-The protest shall be submitted in writing within five (5) work days after the bid opening and identify the project by bid number or with sufficient detail to identify the project, and shall with specificity, set forth the allegations of the acts or omissions related to the protest.
+Any actual or prospective bidder who is aggrieved in connection with the project documents, or award of a capital improvement contract has the right to protest to the Construction Administrator, or the Agency purchasing official of the Agency that prepared the bid.
+The protest shall be submitted in writing within five (5) workdays after the bid opening; in the event a bidder is declared non-responsive or rejected after the five (5) day period, the bidder shall have three (3) workdays from the declaration to submit a protest.
+All protests shall identify the project by bid number or with sufficient detail to identify the project, and shall with specificity, set forth the allegations of the acts or omissions related to the protest.
 Since time is of the essence in award of all capital improvement contracts, protests and their resolution shall be resolved promptly.
-SBS shall be informed of protests to purchasing Agency and their response.
+SBS shall be informed of protests to purchasing Agency Officials and their response.
 Subcontractors or suppliers are not considered bidders under this subsection.
+This section shall not be construed as a waiver of the State's right to reject any or all bids and to waive any formalities.